IIT Bhilai: Council of Student Affairs (CoSA)

 The Council of Student Affairs (CoSA) was established in 2018.
 The CoSA is an extension of the student gymkhana system - which was in place during the academic year 2017–18.
-The CoSA is a canopy for two parallel bodies – The Student Gymkhana (responsible for managing cultural, technical, sports and outreach activities) and the Students’ Senate (manages academic concerns).
+The CoSA is a canopy for two parallel bodies—The Student Gymkhana (responsible for managing cultural, technical, sports and outreach activities) and the Students’ Senate (manages academic concerns).
 The bodies consist of elected student representatives from both UG and PG levels and are guided by the faculty members.
 The President heads the CoSA.
 The Student Gymkhana and the Students’ Senate further consists of elected students representing various spheres of concern such as cultural (music, dance, art, drama), sports, academics and so on.
 In 2018, the elections to the above posts were carried out using Electronic Voting Machines (EVMs) and a cent percent voting attendance was recorded.

-MERAZ (Techno-Cultural Fest)
+Meraz (Techno-Cultural Fest)

-Within a couple of years since its inception, IIT Bhilai conducted its first major annual technical and cultural festival – Meraz.
-The fest was held in October 2018 over a span of 3 days and featured events and performances by various professionals from both – the Technical and as well as the Entertainment industry.
-With an attendance of over a thousand students from all across the state, Meraz brought in a huge influx of technical as well as cultural diversity.
+Within a couple of years since its inception, IIT Bhilai conducted its first major annual technical and cultural festival—Meraz.
+The fest was held in October 2018 over a span of three days and featured events and performances by various professionals from both the technical and entertainment industries.
+With an attendance of over a thousand students from all across the state, Meraz created further technical and cultural diversity.